NivedhaJ303/digital-clock/README.md

 # digital-clock

-Overview: This repository contains a simple yet functional digital clock designed to display the current time in a visually appealing format.
-The clock updates dynamically and incorporates basic styling for better readability and aesthetics.

-Features:

-Real-time clock functionality with hours, minutes, and seconds.

-Format customization (12-hour or 24-hour display).

-Lightweight and easy-to-understand code structure.
+⏰ Digital Clock

+The Digital Clock is a simple and elegant web application that displays the current time in real-time.
+Built using HTML, CSS, and JavaScript, this project updates every second to show the hours, minutes, and seconds, formatted in a sleek digital style.

+🌟 Key Features
+- Displays live time in HH:MM:SS format
+- Automatically updates every second
+- Clean and responsive digital-style design
+- Built for both 12-hour or 24-hour formats (can be customized)
+- Works across all modern browsers

+🛠 Technologies Used
+- HTML – for the structure of the clock display
-Adjustable styling using HTML and CSS.
+- CSS – for styling and layout

-Technologies Used:
+- JavaScript – for real-time time updates

+📂 Files Included
-HTML: For structuring the clock interface.
+- index.html – Contains the clock structure

-CSS: For styling the digital clock and ensuring a polished appearance.
+- style.css – Handles the styling and digital appearance

+📚 What You'll Learn
+- DOM manipulation using JavaScript
+- Styling dynamic content with CSS
+- Creating responsive and functional UI components